pyeventsourcing/eventsourcing/docs/topics/process.rst

 steps involving other bounded contexts and aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".

-The difference is that, here, there are only policies and aggregates, and the way they are processed.
-There isn't a special mechanism that provides reliability despite the system, each aggregate is equally capable of functioning as a saga object, every policy is capable of functioning as a process manager or workflow.
+The difference is that, here, there are no special components, only policies and aggregates, and the way they are processed.
+There isn't a special mechanism that provides reliability despite the rest of the system, each aggregate is equally capable of functioning as a saga object, every policy is capable of functioning as a process manager or workflow.
 There doesn't need to be a special mechanism for coding compensating transactions.
 If required, a failure (e.g. to make a payment) can be coded as an event that can processed to reverse previous steps (e.g. to cancel a reservation).

-Third-party systems that provide a server API that you need to call can be integrated by processing events by calling the APIs.
-Callbacks that you need to support can be handled by calling commands on aggregates.
-It could be implemented as a separate process.
-(The library doesn't currently have any "push-API adapter" process classes).
+Other systems which provide only an server API to call, and do not pull notifications, can be integrated by calling APIs in response to events.
+However if there is a breakdown during the call, perhaps just before it is made, or perhaps just after, then it may be necessary to repeat the call.
+Any callbacks that the API will make can be handled by calling commands on aggregates.
+Such an integration could be implemented as a separate "push-API adapter" process, however the library doesn't currently have any such adapter process classes).

 System of processes
 ~~~~~~~~~~~~~~~~~~~

-A system can now be defined by describing the connections between the
+A system can now be defined as processes that follow each other, with sequences
-processes in the system.
+of process application classes.

 The library's ``System`` class can be constructed with sequences of
 process classes, that show which process follows which other process
 in the system.
-For example, the sequence (A, B, C) shows that B follows A,
+For example, sequence (A, B, C) shows that B follows A,
 and C follows B. The sequence (A, A) shows that A follows A.
 The sequence (A, B, A) shows that B follows A, and A follows B.
 The sequences ((A, B, A), (A, C, A)) is equivalent to (A, B, A, C, A).